 Fearing God and shunning evil is stated to be healthy for the body and nourishment to the bones.
 Yet what of Job whose body became infected with painful sores?
 (Job 2:7) Was fearing the Lord and shunning evil good for his body?
 Sure, the painful sores were only for a short time.
 Most of his life before and after was very pleasant for he lived wealthy.
 Yet, remembering the good times do not help when to body is in pain.

-One keep thing is that these verses do not state that God will bring health and nourishment.
+One key fact is that these verses do not state that God will bring health and nourishment.
 Rather these verses state humility, fearing the Lord, and shunning evil will.
 Job’s pain was caused by Satan, who was jealous of Job.
-The majority of his life was prosperous because he was humble, feared the Lord, and shunned evil.
+The majority of Job’s life was prosperous because he was humble, feared the Lord, and shunned evil.